Sam Bankman-Fried sentenced to 25 years in prison for his role in collapse of FTX crypto exchange

 Attorneys for Bankman-Fried argued that their client never intended to defraud customers, and that Judge Kaplan should therefore show leniency.
 "Sam was not a ruthless financial serial killer who set out every morning to hurt people," defense lawyer Marc Mukasey said, Reuters reported.
 Mukasey described his client as an "awkward math nerd" who tried to return customers' money to them after FTX collapsed, according to the report.

 Although Bankman-Fried is expected to appeal his conviction, former federal prosecutor Andrey Spektor said there's little chance that the verdict would be reversed.
-"There is nothing anyone can do about that," Spektor said.
+"There is nothing anyone can do about that," Spektor said, adding that while Bankman-Fried could have received an even lengthier sentence, "I don't think SBF and his family are celebrating a 25-year term."

 Some experts thought Bankman-Fried's education and connections would help him "wiggle his way out of facing the criminal consequences for his behavior," while "others believed that he would get many more years," said Anat Alon-Beck, business law professor at Case Western Reserve University.